-Therefore, to validate where on this Scale humanity ranks now, we just take the amount of energy on our “global energy bill” and compare it with the Scales.
-To fill you in with some numbers, look at the next bullet points.
+So you can simply take the amount of energy on the "global electricity bill" and compare it with the scales to find out where we as humanity are on this scale.
+To provide you with some numbers, look at the next points.

 - Type I: The civilization is able to harness all energy falling on a planet from its referring parent planet

 - Type II: A civilization capable of harvesting the complete energy of a star, using a Dyson Sphere or similar gigantic structures.